-The board shallwill include in anyeach contract for services with an entity or individual other than an employee of the district a provision proviso requiring the contractor to prohibit any employee of the contractor of its employees who has ever been convicted of or pled guilty to any of the child related felonies from working at a where he/she would have contact with public school who has contact with children at a public school during the course of his or her employment and who has pled guilty to or been convicted of any felony crime specified under RCW 28A.400.322.students.
-The contract shallwill also contain a provision that any failure to comply with this section shall be grounds for the district immediately terminating the contract.
+The board shall include in any contract for services with an entity or individual other than an employee of the district a provision requiring the contractor to prohibit any employee of the contractor from working at a public school who has contact with children at a public school during the course of his or her employment and who has pled guilty to or been convicted of any felony crime specified under RCW 28A.400.322.
+The contract shall also contain a provision that any failure to comply with this section shall be grounds for the district immediately terminating the contract.